Confirm

 Jonathan Tan is the Chief Legal and Compliance Officer of Manulife Singapore.
 His main responsibility is to head and supervise the Legal, Compliance and Quality Assurance functions, working closely with the company’s management, other business units and regulators.

-Jonathan believes that "Every Day Better comes about simply by doing what is right for the customers, the business and the people around us, and through a greater appreciation for the diverse cultures and preferences amongst us."
+Jonathan believes that "Every day better comes about simply by doing what is right for the customers, the business and the people around us, and through a greater appreciation for the diverse cultures and preferences amongst us."

 A qualified lawyer, Jonathan has over 10 years of progressive senior leadership and regional APAC experience managing the Compliance function for multinational financial institutions, with a focus on AML and Regulatory Compliance.
 In his most recent appointment, he was the Assistant General Counsel (Asia) of a global insurance broker, heading the Legal and Compliance function for eight countries.
 Earlier in his career, Jonathan spent over a decade in law firms specialising in corporate legal work and commercial litigation.
 Jonathan holds a law degree from the National University of Singapore, and was admitted as an Advocate and Solicitor in Singapore in 1996.
 He is also a certified Anti-Money Laundering specialist.

-Chief Customer Officer and Chief Product Officer
+Chief Product Officer

 Chief Financial Officer

-Felix Lai is the Chief Financial Officer of Manulife Singapore.
+James Malin is the Chief Financial Officer of Manulife Singapore.
 He is responsible for the actuarial and finance functions which includes financial reporting, strategic and business planning, capital management, asset-liability management, reinsurance management, product oversight, and merger and acquisition.

 Benedict Jones